 So what on earth was that all about?
 I feel like a broken record, because once again, it comes back to the same things I seem to speak about on an almost weekly basis: confidence; self-esteem; security.
 Or, lack thereof.

-Why Do Women Go for Bad Boys?
+Why Do Girls Like Bad Boys?

 This is how the dance of the teenage romance works: